ccamel/awesome-ccamel/README.md

 ## Misc

+- [0x-sen/mev-bot-fraud](https://github.com/0x-sen/mev-bot-fraud) - Be careful for the fake mev-bot codes , watch your wallet
 - [AAkira/Kotlin-Multiplatform-Libraries](https://github.com/AAkira/Kotlin-Multiplatform-Libraries) - Kotlin Multiplatform Libraries.
 Welcome PR if you find or create new Kotlin Multiplatform Library.
 - [AbstractSDK/awesome-abstract](https://github.com/AbstractSDK/awesome-abstract) - 😎 Curated list of tools, contracts, and projects built with, for, or by Abstract
 - [AnatolianTeam/OKP4-Nemeton-Program](https://github.com/AnatolianTeam/OKP4-Nemeton-Program) - Everything is about OKP4 Nemeton Program